zwang271/WEST/Documentation/GUIREADME.md

 # WEST GUI Instructions

 This README describes how to use the WEST GUI.
 For instructions on using WEST directly from the terminal, see the file WESTREADME.md.
 For a video tutorial, click this [link](https://youtu.be/HoBJwdCq42c).
-The WEST mLTL Truth Table Generator is a program that parses well-formed mLTL formulas and outputs the regular expression for the computations that satisfy the formula.
+The WEST MLTL Truth Table Generator is a program that parses well-formed MLTL formulas and outputs the regular expression for the computations that satisfy the formula.
-Our recursive algorithm is based on the regular expressions of mLTL operators and runs with approximately doubly exponential space and time complexity in the worst case.
+Our recursive algorithm is based on the regular expressions of MLTL operators and runs with approximately doubly exponential space and time complexity in the worst case.

 ## Usage